danbev/learning-ai/notes/trustification/task.md

 Using OpenAI API will infer a cost per token requested, whereas llama.cpp is free. llm-chain has support for multiple drivers including LLAMA (locally) and OpenAI, and is written in Rust.
+For an LLM there is also the issue of privacy and security of the data that is sent to the inference engine.
+This is something that we would need to consider and having a local inference engine would be a way to address this.